-Basic way to create scene objects is through Resources Window.
-Just pick desired object and drag it to the scene.
+Basic way to create scene objects is through the Resources Window.
+Just pick a desired object and drag it to the scene.

 Another way to create an object is to use context menu.

-Once an object is selected, it can be modified with Transform tool.
+Once an object is selected, it can be modified with the transform tool.
 With this tool you can translate, rotate, or scale the objects.

-Transform tool has four modes, which can be switched by clicking on the corresponding icon in the Ribbon, or by pressing R, T, Y, U, I keys.
+The tool has five modes, which can be switched by clicking on the corresponding icon in the Ribbon, or by pressing R, T, Y, U, I keys.
 There is also a local coordinate mode.

 |Switches the control mode of the selected objects to the Select mode which allows to select objects only, without the possibility of their transformation. |